cveras33/gaming-data-analysis/README.md

 Like many other games in its genre, **Heros of Pymoli** is free-to-play, but users are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the gaming company wants a generated report that breaks down the game's purchasing data into meaningful insights.

+## Technology

+Jupyter Notebooks was used to write the code.
+Python version 3.7.6 is used, as well as Pandas Python library, to create DateFrames and perform analyses.

 ## Table of Contents
 * [Player Count](#player-count)
 * [Purchasing Analysis (Total)](#purchasing-analysis-total)